Snappy720/ICT-302-2/content/posts/Learning_Report_8.md

 ##I can identify and define key concepts in (web) content management.

-I learned how CMSs impact how we use different applications
+I learned how AI can impact others

 ##I can describe and compare content management systems.

-I can compare and use management systems to identify CMSs
+I can compare different types of AI

 ##I can manage content using established workflows.

-Compared WordPress and Wix.
+I know how AI affects others and can write about managing this in class.

 ##I can identify and employ technologies related to content management.

-I learned how to use WordPress and Wix.
+I am able to identify and explain what AI is.

 ##I can find and use resources for self-directed learning.